 With the U.S. dollar increasing in value, there is strong interest from U.S. buyers in Bordeaux wineries

-Globally, the average starting price for a luxury vineyard property is $3.2 million worldwide, significantly higher than the $2.1 million for luxury homes across all market types.
+As part of our study of 15 notable vineyard and wine-producing region housing markets worldwide, we discovered that across the globe the average starting price for a luxury vineyard property is US$3.2 million, significantly higher than the US$2.1 million average starting price for luxury homes across all other types of lifestyle markets.
 Luxury property sales prices across vineyard markets vary dramatically across our surveyed markets and depend on a range of factors including geographical location, size, soil, climate, grape variety and yield, age of vines, winemaking facilities, and other amenities.

 Michael Baynes of Maxwell-Baynes Real Estate in Bordeaux, France, reports: “With the U.S. dollar increasing in value, we are also seeing strong interest from U.S. buyers seeking Bordeaux wineries for sale.
 American transactions accounted for four vineyard sales in 2017.”